Mrst12/pp5-frontend-react-appy-families/README.md

 ![burger icon](./documents/features/burger-icon.png)

+- There is an underline on the link that the user is on to show where they are on the site.

 ### Memo page
 - The memo page is the home page it has a search function at the top, it also has infinite scroll on the posts for ease of use.